sblab-bioinformatics/5fC-nucleosome/5fC_related_expression_in_heart_and_brain/README.md

-# Compare 5fC / Nucleosome occupancy across heart/brain tissues, and it's relation to gene expression
+# Compare 5fC / Nucleosome occupancy across heart/brain tissues, and its relation to gene expression

 The following steps are required: